CephalofairGames/gloomhaven2e-faq/index.md

 **Scenario 62** The map layout has Tile 06 with only slots and no tabs.
 The flat side should be laid adjacent to the other tiles, with the tab side facing out.

+**Scenario 80** There aren't enough Stone Colossus standees for a 4-player setup.
+Proxy another standee for the 5th.

 **Scenario 88, Section 42.3** <span class="hidden">The Arcane Construct's stats return to normal on odd rounds.</span>

 **Scenario 90, Treasure Index 22** <span class="hidden">Both the Mountain Hammer and the Helm of the Mountain are numbered as 129.
 The Mountain Hammer should be numbered 130.</span>